Langley Mill Academy is part of Djanogly Learning Trust.

 Impact

 Pupils will be able to use a range of computing and technological hardware and software to aid both their learning across the curriculum and in computing.
 They will know how to keep themselves safe when working online, both in school and at home and have a good understanding of how we code, why we code and the significance of coding within our world.
-With a constantly changing world of technology, coding and developing systems is a skill that is inherently present and is only continuing to grow at a rapid rate.
-Therefore, we ensure our children have the tools and understanding to contribute to and thrive in this environment.

-Our computing lead is Mr Morledge.
+Our computing lead is Mrs Taylor